JeffShao96/Symbolic-NS3/README.md

     sudo chmod ugo+r /boot/vmlinu*

-Build an S2E virtual machine image with sym-ns-3 (this step takes a long time).
+Build an S2E virtual machine image with sym-ns-3 configured and installed (this step takes a long time).
 Note that, we choose the Linux Debian 9.2.1 i386 image, as it is small.

     s2e image_build debian-9.2.1-i386 -g